neil-ca-moore/neil-ca-moore.github.io/_posts/2016-12-18-sensory-bottles.markdown

 Each bottle is supposed to have an interesting and different look, weight, smell or sound.

 Practically, I just used up all the bottles, washed and dried them.
-I especially had to try the one that contain powder so the powder didn't clump.
+I especially had to dry the one that contain powder so the powder didn't clump.
 After filling them I put epoxy resin glue into the inside of the thread, so that the lids are permanently closed.
 I chose [Gorilla epoxy glue](https://www.amazon.co.uk/Gorilla-Glue-6044001-25ml-Epoxy/dp/B009NQQJFC) because it's non-toxic once set.
 I don't expect the glue ever to be exposed but I wanted to make sure it wouldn't give off any bad smells or be toxic if I somehow comes loose.

 <a href="/resources/sensory/cleaning.jpg" data-lightbox="cleaning">Cleaning picture</a><br/>